data301-2020-winter2/course-project-group_1023/images/READMD.md

+## Images file
+---
-This is where all of the external images are located
+- This is where all of the external images are located